Saajith22/djs-helper-v13/README.md

 # 💻 djs-helper-v13

 djs-helper-v13 is a helper for discord.js v13.
-It has many useful things, that enhance v13 and makes v13 easier!
+It has many useful things, that enhances v13 and makes v13 easier!

 <div align="center">
   <p>